 We may need to know: What recovery strokes and techniques can we use when we go off balance?
 How would we safely get ourselves or others back to shore or into the craft?
 How would we deal with loose kit?
 How would we swim safely back to shore?
-Are we able to roll?
+Are we able to roll confidently on both sides?